fmod/unity-feature-demo/README.md

 1. Install FMOD for Unity.
 2. [Link FMOD to the supplied banks](https://fmod.com/resources/documentation-unity?version=2.01&page=user-guide.html#using-a-single-platform-build) found in "Assets\FMODBanks\Desktop".
-3. Open the 'Overworld' scene.
+3. Open the 'Overworld v2.0' scene.
 4. Press play.

 Key tips while playing:

 - Using headphones will enhance the experience and give you a better understanding of what is happening.

-- Press ESC for the Main Menu, and ESC again to close it.
+- Press ESC ('P' while in the editor) for the Main Menu, and ESC again to close it.

 - Options (Graphics Settings/Volume Controls) are available in the Main Menu.